PieterNatanael/Blink-Screen-Time/README.md

-Privacy Policy for Blink Screen Time app & Blink Eye Care app.
+Privacy Policy for Blink Time app, Blink Screen Time app & Blink Eye Care app.

 ---

 Effective Date:29-07-2024

-Blink Screen Time app and Blink Eye Care app ("we", "us", "our") is committed to protecting your privacy.
-This Privacy Policy explains how we handle your information when you use our mobile application, Blink Screen Time app and Blink Eye Care app.
+Blink Time app, Blink Screen Time app and Blink Eye Care app ("we", "us", "our") is committed to protecting your privacy.
+This Privacy Policy explains how we handle your information when you use our mobile application, Blink Time app, Blink Screen Time app and Blink Eye Care app.

 1. Data Collection: